 Information security metrics are tools used to assess and measure the performance and strength of organizations’ cybersecurity.
 These powerful metrics can provide businesses with crucial data points to help them strategize and prioritize areas where their existing cyber procedures are weak, and where they should allocate more time and spend to strengthen their cyber posture.

 You can’t manage what you can’t measure.
-And you can’t measure your security if you’re not tracking specific cybersecurity KPIs.
+With cyber threats constantly evolving and becoming harder to detect, you need to have measures in place to assess the effectiveness of your cybersecurity programs.
 Cybersecurity benchmarking is an important way of keeping tabs on your security efforts.
 You need to be tracking cybersecurity metrics for two important reasons:

 You need cybersecurity benchmarking that tells a story, especially when you’re giving a report to your non-technical colleagues.
-The KPIs you choose should be clear, relevant, and give a full picture of your organization’s cybersecurity.
+The cybersecurity metrics and KPIs you choose should be clear, relevant, and give a full picture of your organization’s cybersecurity posture.